dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`quiz.py`
 ---------------

-Write a program in Python to ask the user a number of questions, with multiple choice answers, and then print out their score at the end.
+Write a program to ask the user a number of questions, with multiple choice answers, and then print out their score at the end.
 You should ask 5 questions in total.
 You are free to make up your own questions.

 For example: